growilabs/growi-docs/docs/en/guide/tutorial/create_page.md

 # Create page

-## After installation

-After installation,
+## Set up GROWI

-when you visit the GROWI URL it will be a screen to set the administrator ID.
+When you visit the GROWI URL for the first time, there will be a dialog to set the administrator ID.

 After logging in to GROWI, the following screen will appear.